Electrical Engineering, ’21

 Hey, welcome to my page!

-My name is Cami and I am a sophomore studying Electrical Engineering and minoring in Dance.
-I spend my time dancing, painting, and doing math homework.
-I’m involved in research, chamber ballet, and IEEE.
-Catch me giving a tour to elementary schools for Tommy’s Tours, or at orientation as an orientation leader!
+My name is Cami and I am a junior studying Electrical Engineering and minoring in Dance.
+I spend my time dancing, painting, and eating vegan food.
+I’m involved in research, Environmental-Core, and IEEE.
+Check out my art in the Viterbilife comic instagram or ask about working at Universal Creative!

 Keep reading to find out what my #ViterbiLife is like!